artikrh/libprocesshider/README.md

 ## Usage

-In short, compile the library:
+In short, first modify [`processhider.c`](https://github.com/artikrh/libprocesshider/blob/master/processhider.c#L9) to set a process name of your liking and then compile the library as a shared object:

 ```
 $ mkdir {32,64}